When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional sas, you're our kind of people.
+So if you're into common sense, sanity, and some occasional sass.

 Catch new episodes of Normally every Tuesday and Thursday.

-On the iHeartRadio app, Apple Podcasts, or wherever you listen.
+On the iHeartRadio app, Apple Podcast, or wherever you listen.

-You're not going to want to miss this, especially in light of the big news of the day, which is, of course, that uh Donald Trump received Sunday night a target letter from Jack Smith regarding issues involving January 6th.
+You're not going to want to miss this, especially in light of the big news of the day, which is, of course, that Donald Trump received Sunday night a target letter from Jack Smith regarding issues involving January 6th.

-Uh so we'll get to all of that.
+So we'll get to all of that.

-Anyway, hope you set your D VR for tonight.
+Anyway, hope you set your DVR for tonight.

 You don't want to miss this.

-Uh my pillows celebrating the 20th anniversary, over 80 million pillows sold.
+My Pillow celebrating the 20th anniversary, over 80 million pillows sold.

 Wow.